 The student is the owner of the copyrights to a thesis produced by them, unless they have transferred ownership of said copyrights to another person.
-Details of the student's copyrights are agreed to in writing.
+Details of the student's copyrights are agreed to in Student Charter: Legal protection, as from September 1st 2015 writing.
 Subjects deemed confidential, agreements made with the institution where the internship is carried out, or the thesis supervisor can limit the student's copyrights.